tomwechsler/Microsoft_365_Certified_Modern_Desktop_Administrator_Associate/README.md

 **Notice:**
 Both the MD-100 and MD-101 exams will be replaced by the MD-102 exam in May 2023.
 You will find information on this exam here as well.

+The exam MD-102 will be available on May 2, 2023